ShadowTemplate/constrained-adversarial-networks/README.md

 Each experiment JSON is made up of three parts:

-1. Data set.
+1. **Data set**.
 Here one can specify which data set should be used for the experiment.
 If it is missing, it will be created according to the defined characteristics.
-2. ANN parameters.
+2. **ANN parameters**.
 Here one can specify the discriminator and generator architectures, as well as other hyperparameters, such as learning rate and epochs number.
-3. Constraints.
+3. **Constraints**.
 Optional user-defined functions to be used while training the model.

 For example, the [bgan_S0.json](https://github.com/ShadowTemplate/constrained-adversarial-network/blob/master/src/in/experiments/bgan_S0.json)